 At the beginning of your day, be sure to pick up a schedule of the day’s events to help you map out the things you’d like to do and see.
 You’ll be able to find out all of the parades and special show times as well as information about where to meet the characters throughout the park.

 4. Have a plan

 I’ll admit that I’m not really the best at this one, but it really does help to save you extra walking and waits in line.
-Map out what you want to do for the day and plan and plot strategically so you can get any Fast Passes and you can be sure to check the must-see items off of your list early.
-Disneyland is super fun, but can be a bit overwhelming if you go in without a plan.
+Map out what you want to do for the day and plan and plot strategically so you can get any fast passes and check the must-see items off of your list early.
+Disneyland is super fun, but can be a bit overwhelming if you go without a plan.